 Change in Company Type

-In the largest leveraged buyout since the recession, the struggling PC maker was acquired in October 2013 through a buyout of shareholders by company founder and CEO Michael Dell and private equity firm Silver Lake Partners.
-(Dell partner Microsoft reportedly chipped in $2 billion to the deal in support of the PC industry's longer-term well-being.)
+Dell became a private company in October 2013 through a buyout of shareholders by company founder and CEO Michael Dell and private equity firm Silver Lake Partners.
 Away from the scrutiny of Wall Street, analysts say Dell might stand a better chance of turning itself around -- something the company has had trouble doing amid heightened competition from the likes of HP, Lenovo, Apple, Google, Acer, and IBM.

-Dell is in the middle of a broad transformation to become an end-to-end technology solutions provider.
+Dell has been working, away from the glare of stock analysts and investors, to become an end-to-end hardware, software, and services provider.
 As part of the transformation, the company continues to shift its portfolio of products and services to provide higher-value and recurring revenue streams over time.
 Some of these products and services include digital transformation projects, software-defined data centers, hybrid cloud, converged and hyper-converged infrastructure, mobile, and security.

 Mergers and Acquisitions

-Since the beginning of fiscal 2012, Dell has acquired more than twelve businesses.
+Since the beginning of fiscal 2012, Dell has acquired more than a dozen businesses.
 These acquisitions have extended Dell's core capabilities in a variety of enterprise offerings, including storage, networking, virtualized server, data center, desktop solutions, and software-as-a-service application integration, as well as enabled expansion of its customer financing activities.

 Dell completed nine such acquisitions in fiscal 2013, including its acquisitions of SonicWALL, Wyse Technology, and the $2.4 billion purchase of Quest Software, a provider of IT management products for handling areas such as systems, security, and workspace.